aisingapore/TagUI/README.md

-download|url to download ***to*** filename to save|download from url to file receive|url keyword to watch ***to*** filename to save|receive resource to file wait|optional time in seconds (default is 5 seconds)|explicitly wait for some time live|try steps or code interactively in invisible browser|enter live mode ([firefox pending](https://github.com/laurentj/slimerjs/issues/188)) check|condition **&#124;** text if true **&#124;** text if false (text in quotes)|check condition and print result frame|frame name **&#124;** subframe name if any|next step or block in frame/subframe popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block|define step/code block api|full url (including parameters) of api call|call api save response to api_result dom|javascript code for document object model|run code in dom context js|javascript statements (skip auto-detection)|treat as JS code explicitly
+download|url to download ***to*** filename to save|download from url to file receive|url keyword to watch ***to*** filename to save|receive resource to file wait|optional time in seconds (default is 5 seconds)|explicitly wait for some time live|try steps or code interactively in Chrome / PhantomJS|enter live mode ([firefox pending](https://github.com/laurentj/slimerjs/issues/188)) check|condition **&#124;** text if true **&#124;** text if false (text in quotes)|check condition and print result frame|frame name **&#124;** subframe name if any|next step or block in frame/subframe popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block|define step/code block api|full url (including parameters) of api call|call api save response to api_result dom|javascript code for document object model|run code in dom save to dom_result js|javascript statements (skip auto-detection)|treat as JS code explicitly
 //|user comments (ignored during execution)|add user comments

-Tip - in general to use variables, '+variable+' can be used where text is expected. xpath is an expressive way to identify web elements. if you know xpath and are using xpath for element identifier, use double quotes for text //\*[@title="Login"]
+Tip - to use variables where text is expected, '+variable+' can be used. xpath is an expressive way to identify web elements. if you know xpath and using xpath for element identifier, use double quotes for text //\*[@title="Login"]

 ### CONDITIONS EXAMPLES
-- Conditions can be expressed in natural language (brackets optional) or [JavaScript](https://www.w3schools.com/js/)
+- Conditions can be expressed in natural language (optional brackets) or [JavaScript](https://www.w3schools.com/js/)
 - Write text in quotation marks (either " or ' works) to differentiate text from variable names
-- if / for / while apply to next step or block, async auto-disables in while loop (will hang CasperJS)
+- if / for / while apply to next step or block, auto-wait disables in while loop (will hang CasperJS)

 Condition (in natural language)|JavaScript :------------------------------|:---------